lmntal/shapetype/README.md

 ./demo.sh rule skiplist
 ```

-Note that, if you made any changes to the source codes under `src` folder, you should run `make` command manually, whereas the `demo.sh` script automatically run the transpiler.
+Note that, if you made any changes to the source codes under `src` folder, you should run `make` command manually, whereas the `demo.sh` script automatically runs the transpiler.

 ## Details of each mode
 ### Graph type checking